Gertrude Denman, Baroness Denman: Australia

 In 1911 Lord Denman was appointed Governor-General of Australia.
 The Denmans left London at the end of June and travelled to Marseille from where they set sail for Melbourne, arriving on 31 July.
 The Denman children arrived later, having been sent via the Cape to avoid the heat of the Red Sea.
-The Denmans received a favourable welcome despite the tendency of the Australian press to poke fun at the English, and Lord Denman formed a cordial relationship with the Labour Government leader Andrew Fisher and his Attorney-General Billy Hughes.
+The Denmans received a favourable welcome despite the tendency of the Australian press to poke fun at the English, and Lord Denman formed a cordial relationship with the Labor Government leader Andrew Fisher and his Attorney-General Billy Hughes.

 As well as the large number of official engagements that Lady Denman was required to attend as the wife of the Governor-General, she also found time to take an interest in the National Council of Women of each State.
 Lady Denman met the councils in all the States and encouraged them at their first interstate conference in 1912 to meet together annually so that all could work toward the same objectives.
 Another area in which Lady Denman took a particular interest was that of bush nursing.
 Bush nursing was a service to those living in remote and scattered areas far from doctors and hospital facilities.
 Lady Denman's predecessor, Lady Dudley, had promoted the idea of a self-supporting scheme in each state and had started raising funds for the project.
-When Trudie arrived in 1911 just one nurse had been appointed; by the end of the year four nurses were at work.
+When Denman arrived in 1911 just one nurse had been appointed; by the end of the year four nurses were at work.
 In 1912 she opened two new centres and the following year she presided at the Bush Nursing Association's annual meeting.
 By the time the Denmans left Australia, her interest and support had led to the establishment of almost twenty Bush Nursing Centres in Victoria alone.